PROJECTS

 M. Nest, T. Klamroth,

-Correlated many electron dynamics: Application to inelastic electron
+Correlated many electron dynamics: Application to inelastic

 scattering at a metal film